NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B has less lift
 - 2A has a new animation
 - 6B
+    - Properly low and high crushes
+    - Elbow hitboxes appear on active frame 2
+    - Hand hitboxes appear on active frame 2
+    - Active frame 1 is a high
+    - Active frame 1 hitbox changed to be a small one on elbows
     - Has an untechable bounce after the first active frame
-    - First frame is a high
-    - Properly low and high crushes
-    - Elbow hitboxes appear on second active frame
+    - One less active frame
 - 6A(A) and 6A(8A) added as 2A and 8A
+- 4B
-- 4B bounces closer
+    - Bounces closer
+    - Has 7 frames less DEF
+    - The animation is sped up to make the hitbox come out four frames sooner
 - 4A clone drain adjusted from 42 units per frame to 32 units per frame (a bit more than 6 seconds to a full 8)
 - 8B
  - Hitbox appears two frames later
  - Both hitboxes increased in size
  - More lift
 - 8A is grabbable the entire move
+- 5X has one less frame of super freeze
-- 5X6
+- 6X
     - Activates into 5X and uses 6B attack
     - Has a different super freeze animation
     - Low and high crushes
+    - One less frame of super freeze
 - 2X
-    - Has less super freeze
     - Has more duration
+    - One less frame of super freeze
 - 4X
     - Requires 50% meter
     - Has less 5 lift so it can’t start combos (TODO: compared to vanilla?)
+    - Hitbox center moved up his body
+    - Intangible against mids and highs only until the screen shakes
+    - Hitbox comes out one frame later (screen shake) and lasts 3 frames (from 8)
+- RB
+    - Has more blockstun
+    - Pushes on block
 - RA has more lift
 - RA(A)
     - Does not lift anymore